nsahloum/tempapirails/README.md

 ERROR:6 Explanation
 - the user must specify a start date that is before the end date

-> INFO: Synchronization successfully done
+> INFO:1: Synchronization successfully done

-Explanation : when the synchronization of one location or all locations is done
+INFO:1 Explanation : when the synchronization of one location or all locations is done

+> INFO:2 : You just changed the slug_name, you can access this location with the new slug_name

+INFO:2 Explanation : when updating a location slug_name, the location is not accessible anymore by this slug_name